mlochbaum/BQN/doc/arithmetic.md

 `⌈`    | Ceiling        | Maximum
 `\|`   | Absolute Value | Modulus

 Now the monadic function symbols resemble those used in mathematics.
 In the case of Floor and Ceiling, this is because Ken Iverson invented them!
-As with other functions, he adapted them to work like other functions in order to create APL\360, in this case by removing the paired closing version of each one.
+As with other functions, he adapted them to use more uniform syntax in order to create APL\360, in this case by removing the paired closing version of each one.

         ⌊ π